kealanparr/old-next-js-developer-forge/content/pages/books.md

       value: Books Read
       keyName: property
     - name: 'og:description'
-      value: >-
+      value: Books Read
-        A reference for suggested typographic treatment and styles for your content
       keyName: property
-    - name: 'og:image'
-      value: images/1.jpg
-      keyName: property
       relativeUrl: true
-    - name: 'twitter:card'
-      value: summary_large_image
-    - name: 'twitter:title'
-      value: Books Read
-    - name: 'twitter:description'
-      value: >-
-        A reference for suggested typographic treatment and styles for your content
-    - name: 'twitter:image'
-      value: images/1.jpg
-      relativeUrl: true
 layout: page
 ---

 I love reading.
 In the past, I have set myself challenges to read a book a week for a year, across a mixture of technical and non-technical content.

-I keep this list purely as a reminder of the books that I have read.
+I keep this list purely as a reminder of the (profesional development) books that I have read.

 - CQRS, the Example by Mark Nijhof
 - The Slight Edge by Jeff Olson